-It was then, that the state decided, he needed hospitalisation, for ‘assessment and treatment’
+It was then, that the state decided, he needed hospitalisation for ‘assessment and treatment’

-His parents removed him from the first hospital, as the room was ‘not fit for a dog’, his bed had no sheets, the curtains were too short, he was living out of a suitcase, he looked dishevelled and unclean, and another patient had threatened to kill him.
+Yet despite this huge public cost, his parents removed him from the first hospital, as the room was ‘not fit for a dog’, his bed had no sheets, the curtains were too short, he was living out of a suitcase, he looked dishevelled and unclean, and another patient had threatened to kill him.

 Despite being paid £800 per day it did not even provide basic accommodation.

 George returned home for a short period, but was then sectioned under the MHA to the Priory, for ‘treatment and assessment’,and any objections were made impossible.

 But here, he did not even receive an accurate suicide risk assessment, let alone an assessment of his condition, the Coroner noting